 - Build Applications Visually (Visual Builder Cloud Service)

 Note: In a nutshell, Oracle Integration is a combination of 3 Services (Integration Cloud Service + Process Cloud Service + Visual Builder Cloud Service) as shown in the below image.

 4. You can register for FREE Oracle Cloud Trial Account using our step by step guide at https://k21academy.com/cloud01

 5. After registration, log in to Cloud Console and follow the below steps to navigate Oracle Integration Cloud Service.

 6. The next task is to create an Instance of Oracle Integration.

 Note: Stay Tuned for Step by Step instructions to create an Oracle Integration Instance in our next Post.

 7. Once you have created an Instance of Oracle Integration, navigate the Oracle Integration home page and click on Integrations and it will show all the options available there.

 An Introduction to the UI (User Interface) of Integration:

-There are a number of tabs available on the homepage under the Hamburger menu.
+There are a number of design options available in the integration menu.
 Here is a short introduction to each of these Tabs: